-12. What about Indigenous communities?
+11. What about Indigenous communities?
 How are you ensuring their rights are protected?

 We are working very closely with Indigenous peoples to ensure Indigenous rights and interests are represented and valued species are appropriately protected.

-CNL has engaged more than 200 times with sixteen identified Indigenous communities, including the Algonquins of Pikwakanagan First Nation, Algonquins of Ontario and Métis Nation of Ontario.
+CNL has engaged more than 250 times with 16 identified Indigenous communities, including the Algonquins of Pikwakanagan First Nation, Algonquins of Ontario and Métis Nation of Ontario.
 The environmental assessment will consider Indigenous peoples' potential or established Indigenous or treaty rights pursuant to section 35 of the Constitution Act, 1982.

-13. What is happening with the Environmental Impact Statement for the NSDF?
+12. What is happening with the Environmental Impact Statement for the NSDF?

 CNL submitted a draft Environment Impact Statement (EIS) for the NSDF project in 2017.
-CNL responded to over 600 comments and requests for information and re-submitted the EIS in late 2019.
-While the Federal Provincial Review Team found that CNL had responded adequately to the majority of information requests, more information to satisfy requirements for Indigenous engagement has been requested.
-It is expected that CNSC Commission hearings for the NSDF will begin in 2022.
+CNL responded to over 600 comments and requests for information and re-submitted the final EIS in May 2021.
+In July 2021, CNSC staff deemed all environmental assessment and licensing application documents acceptable.
+In October 2021, the CNSC announced dates for a two-part public hearing to consider CNL's application to amend its operating licence to authorize the construction of the proposed NSDF.